sagemath/sage/src/doc/en/installation/source.rst

   The value of this variable is passed as an argument to the ``$MAKE`` command when compiling PARI.

-Standard environment controlling the build process
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. envvar:: CC

-  While some programs allow you to use this to specify your C compiler, **not every Sage package recognizes this**.
-  If GCC is installed within Sage, :envvar:`CC` is ignored and Sage's ``gcc`` is used instead.

-.. envvar:: CPP

-  Similarly, this will set the C preprocessor for some Sage packages, and similarly, using it is likely quite risky.
-  If GCC is installed within Sage, :envvar:`CPP` is ignored and Sage's ``cpp`` is used instead.

-.. envvar:: CXX

-  Similarly, this will set the C++ compiler for some Sage packages, and similarly, using it is likely quite risky.
-  If GCC is installed within Sage, :envvar:`CXX` is ignored and Sage's ``g++`` is used instead.

-.. envvar:: FC

-  Similarly, this will set the Fortran compiler.
-  This is supported by all Sage packages which have Fortran code.
-  However, for historical reasons, the value is hardcoded during the initial ``make`` and subsequent changes to ``$FC`` might be ignored (in which case, the original value will be used instead).
-  If GCC is installed within Sage, :envvar:`FC` is ignored and Sage's ``gfortran`` is used instead.

-.. envvar:: CFLAGS
-.. envvar:: CXXFLAGS
-.. envvar:: FCFLAGS

-  The flags for
-  the C compiler, the C++ compiler and the Fortran compiler, respectively.
-  The same comments apply to these: setting them may cause problems, because they are not universally respected among the Sage packages.
-Note also that ``export CFLAGS=""`` does not have the same effect as ``unset CFLAGS``.
-The latter is preferable.

-.. envvar:: CPPFLAGS
-.. envvar:: LDFLAGS
-.. envvar:: CXXFLAG64
-.. envvar:: LDFLAG64
-.. envvar:: LD

-  Similar comments apply to these compiler and linker flags.

 Environment variables dealing with doctesting
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^